manuuconrad/60_day_law_colorectal_brazil/README.md

 This project evaluates the compliance with this legislation for **Colorectal Cancer (CRC)** between 2023 and 2025, cross-referencing healthcare efficiency with clinical staging.

 ## 📊 Key Analytical Insights
-* **Screening Bottleneck:** Over **70%** of patients across nearly all Brazilian states initiate treatment already at **Stage III or IV**, highlighting critical failures in early detection and primary care screening.
+* **Screening Bottleneck:** Over **70%** of patients initiate treatment at Stage III or IV.
+This highlights a critical failure in early detection and primary care screening, regardless of treatment speed.
 * **Regional Disparities:** Northern states, such as **Amazonas**, show law non-compliance rates exceeding **50%**, indicating a severe geographic gap in oncology infrastructure.
-* **The Statistical Paradox:** A Pearson correlation coefficient of **0.04** between treatment delay and staging suggests that disease severity is chronically high regardless of the immediate hospital wait time.
-This implies that the patient's prognosis is often compromised before they even enter the specialized oncological system, suggesting that screening is currently inefficient
+* **The Statistical Paradox:** A Pearson correlation coefficient of 0.04 between treatment delay and staging suggests that prognosis is often compromised before the patient enters the specialized system.
+Inefficient screening is a more significant driver of late-stage diagnosis than the 60-day hospital wait time itself.

 * ![](Unknown-3.png)
 * ![](Unknown-4.png)